sdc-china/IDA-doc/_posts/2018-05-03-pipeline-configuration-PCtoPS.md

    The public key is now located in /root/.ssh/id_rsa.pub.
 The private key (identification) is now located in  /root/.ssh/id_rsa.

 3. Copy the public key to the PC Server and PS Server.
-Copy id_rsa.pub file to Workflow Server (PC/PS) /tmp folder, and execute below command.
+Copy id_rsa.pub file to BAW Server (PC/PS) /tmp folder, and execute below command.

    ```